MunibJ/2420_Assignment_2/README.md

 ## Step 7: write a caddy service file
-Your service file should restart the service on failure.
-Your service file should require a configured network
+Create a service caddy file

 1. create a service file called node.service and put inside of it:
     ```